Items with bonuses to Magic Find are important if you’re looking for higher quality items. Many players make this a major goal when playing Diablo 2.

 Magic Find Equipment

 Characters who can kill with their skills, especially Sorcs, are the best at going to a very high Magic Find, since they don’t need equipment for their offense.
-Barbarians are very good also, since they get huge hit points and resistance bonuses form their skills and stats, so need less good equipment to survive, and can dual wield Gulls or Ali Babas for a huge MF bonus from the weapon slots.
+Barbarians are very good too since they get huge hit points and resistance bonuses form their skills and stats, so need less good equipment to survive, and can dual wield Gulls or Ali Babas for a huge Magic Find bonus from the weapon slots.

 It can be a lot of fun to load up all your best +MF stuff and do item runs on normal or Nightmare where you don’t really need much good gear to survive.
-Killing the bosses, Mephisto, Diablo, and Baal are the best drops and they can can all be reached pretty quickly, especially Meph.
-You won’t get the best stuff, Elite set or unique items on Nightmare (some of the lowest elite item types can drop from Baal or Diablo, but your odds aren’t good) but there are lots of very good Exceptional items that can be found there.
+Killing the bosses, Mephisto, Diablo, and Baal are the best drops and they can all be reached quickly, especially Mephisto.
+You won’t get the best gear, Elite set or unique items on Nightmare (some of the lowest elite item types can drop from Baal or Diablo, but your odds aren’t good) but there are lots of very good Exceptional items that can be found there.

-For obvious reasons, Hardcore characters have to be more careful about going all out on +MF stuff.
-Usually resistances drop very low when switching to the magic find equipment, and one Lightning Enchanted boss that you would normally tear right through can be suddenly deadly if your Lightning Resistance is -22%, rather than your normal 65%.
+For obvious reasons, Hardcore characters have to be more careful about going all out on +MF gear.
+Usually, resistances drop very low when switching to the magic find equipment, and one Lightning Enchanted boss that you would normally tear right through can be suddenly deadly if your Lightning Resistance is -22%, rather than your normal 65%.
 For example.

 Magic Find Percentages